open-campaign-logger/compendium-generator/CONTRIBUTING.md

 ```

 ### Add Default Configuration
-A default public compendium should be added to `module_YOURMODULENMAE.json` to demonstrate the basic use of the module.
+A default compendium should be added to `module_YOURMODULENAME.json` to demonstrate the basic use of the module.

 `Program.cs` needs to be updated to read the module configuration at runtime.